ml-rn/ANN-Guide/book/00-Overview.md

 ## Backpropagation

 - Idea: NNs will get better over time by rewards
-- is just a nested loop of two two-dimensional (layers and neurons) arrays
+- is just a nested loop of two two-dimensional arrays
+- array's 1. dimension is layers (iterate over layers)
+- array's 2. dimension is neurons (iterate over neurons)
-- outer array is old set of neurons, inner array is new set of neurons
+- outer array is previous set of neurons, inner array is current set of neurons
-- If `training_function(old_neuron.value) > 0.5`, update old neuron
+- If `training_function(current_neuron.value) > 0.5`, update previous neuron with value

 ## Neural Networks